patrickf2000/lila/stdlib/stdlib.md

-## Lila Standard Library
+## Ida Standard Library

-Contains the functions that should be defined in a Lila runtime system.
+Contains the functions that should be defined in a Ida runtime system.
 This is also used to indicated what is currently implemented and what we still need.

-The Lila standard library is not essential, but highly recommended.
+The Ida standard library is not essential, but highly recommended.
 Please see the corresponding documentation for the core library.

 ### text_io